Little One: Chapter 21

 “I’m not drunk,” I lied.

-There was a long pause.
-Then suddenly, out of nowhere
+A long pause followed.
+Then suddenly, out of nowhere—

 He groaned in exasperation.
 “Fiona.”

 “Jesse. . .”
 I sighed.
 I knew where this was going.